ssvlabs/ssv/README_PHASE_1_TESTNET.md

 - skip to "security group" section
 - make sure you have 3 rules.
 UDP, TCP and SSH -
 ![security_permission](/github/resources/security_permission.png)
-- when promote, add new key pair and download the ssh file
+- after launch, add new key pair and download the ssh file
 - launch instance